 The Kueredougou zone is situated next to the OFSZ-1.
 Historic drilling indicates two closely spaced sub-parallel mineralized zones.
 The eastern branch is wider than the western branch and was tested historically by drilling over a minimum strike length of 900 m.
 The western branch was drill tested historically over a minimum strike length of 1,500 m.
 Avion drilled the eastern branch in 2010 with four holes totalling 740 m.
 Several significant intersections were reported ranging from 1.1 g/t Au over 2.7 up to 21.1 g/t Au over 4 m core length.

 The Kyen zone is hosted by narrow quartz veins in a massive mafic volcanic host, however there is very limited information on this zone.
 A good correlation exists between the IP anomalies (chargeability, resistivity), orpaillage workings, soil geochemistry and K (K alteration) airborne anomaly.

 Click to view Technical Report on the South Block of the Houndé Property (8.9 MB) - July 31, 2012

-Robin Black, M.Sc., P.Geo., is a consulting geologist of the Company and a Qualified Person as defined by National Instrument 43-101 for the above mentioned project.
-The QP is a member in good standing of the Association of Professional Engineers and Geoscientists of British Columbia (APEGBC).
-Mr. Black has reviewed and is responsible for the technical information disclosed above.
+Mr. Uwe Engelmann, B.Sc.
+(Zoo, Bot.), B.Sc.
+(Geol.), B.Sc.
+(Hons) (Geol), Pr.
+Sci.
+Nat.
+400058/08, Exploration Director - is a Consulting Geologist to the Company and is a Qualified Person as defined under National Instrument 43-101 for the above mentioned project.
+Mr. Engelmann has reviewed and is responsible for the technical information disclosed above.